lwthatcher/stickers/src/app/dataview/README.md

 > Currently, this component does not actually exist.
 It is more of a helpful concept for grouping releated functionality.

+#### `sensors-toolbox` component
+This toolbox displays the name of the current sensor and provides the user with a dropdown to change to displaying a different sensor.

+#### `labelstreams-toolbox` component
+This toolbox allows the user to toggle the labels on/off for the current sensor, as well as allowing them to select which labelstream to display.
+It also provides support for the user to create/delete labelstreams.

 #### `types-toolbox` component
 This toolbox handles adjustments to the label scheme, by allowing the user to select from and modify the list of _event-types_.